Wares History, Family Crest & Coats of Arms

 The Subsidy Rolls of 1327 list Henry atte Warr and the Lancashire Feet of Fines list John la Warre in 1310.

 Early History of the Wares family

 This web page shows only a small excerpt of our Wares research.
-Another 348 words (25 lines of text) covering the years 1594, 1666, 1772, 1846, 1798, 1588 and 1632 are included under the topic Early Wares History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1594, 1666, 1772, 1846, 1798, 1588 and 1632 are included under the topic Early Wares History in all our PDF Extended History products and printed products wherever possible.

 Wares Spelling Variations